coleifer/peewee/docs/peewee/example.rst

     # execute queries
     database = SqliteDatabase(DATABASE, threadlocals=True)

+When developing a web application, it's common to open a connection when a request starts, and close it when the response is returned. **You should always manage your connections explicitly**.
+For instance, if you are using a :ref:`connection pool <pool>`, connections will only be recycled correctly if you call :py:meth:`~Database.connect` and :py:meth:`~Database.close`.

-Because SQLite likes to have a separate connection per-thread, we will tell flask that during the request/response cycle we need to create a connection to the database.
+We will tell flask that during the request/response cycle we need to create a connection to the database.
 Flask provides some handy decorators to make this a snap:

 .. code-block:: python